 Chasing cheap coins over real value: Bitcoin vs altcoins

 Bitcoin’s massive $2.1 trillion market cap completely overshadows the entire altcoin space.
 Even though altcoins together are worth around $800 billion, that value is spread out over thousands of risky bets—literally over 20,000 different coins and tokens.
-But here’s the kicker: Bitcoin’s dominance isn’t just about size.
-Its built-in scarcity (there will never be more than 21 million BTC) and growing institutional clout (eight of the Fortune 100 now stash Bitcoin in their corporate treasuries) give it serious staying power.
-Meanwhile, most altcoins are stuck playing catch-up, lacking Bitcoin’s real-world utility or battle-tested security.
+But here’s the real twist.
+Bitcoin’s edge is not just that it is big.
+It is that it was built to last.
+With a hard cap of 21 million coins, scarcity is baked in, not promised.
+Add to that the fact that 8 Fortune 100 companies now hold Bitcoin on their balance sheets, and you start to see why it has real gravity.
+This is not hype.
+It is institutional muscle.
+Most altcoins, by contrast, are still chasing relevance, often without Bitcoin’s proven utility or its decade-plus of stress-tested security.

 Altcoins: Innovation labs or obituary lists?